ibm-cloud-docs/workload-protection/cspm-implement.md

 - The {{site.data.keyword.appconfig_short}} CRN (`app-config-aggregator-CRN`) that you created in [Step 2](#cspm-implement-cli-step2).
 - The trusted profile for {{site.data.keyword.sysdigsecure_short}} to interact with {{site.data.keyword.appconfig_short}} (`ibmcspm-tp-wp-app-config-ID`) you created in [Step 1](#cspm-implement-cli-step1).
 - Your {{site.data.keyword.cloud_notm}} account ID (`<ibm-cloud-account-id>`).
 You can get it under **Manage > Account > Account Settings** in `ID`.

+If previously you have onboarded any other IBM Cloud account or add any other parameter, make sure to keep existing parameters.
+You can see the existing used paramaters of your instance by running `ibmcloud resource service-instance <workload-protection-instance-name> --output json` replacing `<workload-protection-instance-name>` by your {{site.data.keyword.sysdigsecure_short}} instance name.
+{: note}

 Run the following CLI command to update your {{site.data.keyword.sysdigsecure_short}} instance to onboard your {{site.data.keyword.cloud_notm}} Account.
 Replace `<workload-protection-instance-name>` by your {{site.data.keyword.sysdigsecure_short}} instance name, `<app-config-aggregator-CRN>` by your {{site.data.keyword.appconfig_short}} instance CRN and `<ibmcspm-tp-wp-app-config-ID>` by the trusted profile ID created in [Step 2](#cspm-implement-cli-step2) and `<ibm-cloud-account-id>` by your {{site.data.keyword.cloud_notm}} account ID.